Jens Matthias Pram Kaurin: Life and family

-Jens Kaurin was born in Laurdal in Telemark county, Norway.
+Jens Kaurin was born in Laurdal prestegjeld in Telemark county, Norway.
 He studied theology at Christiania University and graduated with a Cand.theol. degree in 1826.
 On 22 December 1827, he married Petronelle Louise Hanna Thomasine Magelssen, and together, they had six children: Eiler Rosenvinge, Anne Marie, Christian, Wilhelm Andreas, Edvard, and Susanna Kristence Pram.

 Career

 In 1837, Kaurin was hired as a lecturer at Christiania University and he served in that capacity until 1843 when he was appointed as a professor of theology.
-In 1853, he resigned his job at the university to begin working as a priest at Lier in Buskerud county.
+In 1853, he resigned his job at the university to begin working as a priest at Lier Municipality in Buskerud county.
 He worked in Lier until 1858 when he was appointed Bishop of the Diocese of Bjørgvin, based in Bergen.
 He served as bishop from 1858 to 1861 when he was forced to resign due to poor health.

 Among Kaurin's works were significant contribution to a new and controversial edition of Pontoppidans forklaring, and participation in a new translation of the Old Testament into the Norwegian language.

 After resigning as bishop, Kaurin moved to Vestre Aker, just outside Christiania and lived for two more years there before his death on 6 July 1863.